CASE STUDY: ST JOHN’S NURSERY

 We caught up with Linda Innes, the Nursery Manager of St John’s Nursery Group in Redhill following the installation of a smart meter.

-TotalEnergies Gas & Power is an accredited supplier under the Smart Metering Implementation Programme, and we are playing an important role in Great Britain's transition to a low-carbon economy by offering all eligible customers the option to install smart or AMR meters.
+TotalEnergies Gas & Power is an accredited supplier under the Smart Metering Implementation Programme, and we are playing an important role in the transition to a low-carbon economy by offering meter upgrades to all eligible customers.

-Under the national Smart Programme, the 2022 roll-out targets for TotalEnergies Gas & Power are as follows:
+Under the national Smart Programme, the 2022 roll-out results, and 2023 targets for TotalEnergies Gas & Power are as follows:

 Benefits of smart meters